Victoria line: Walthamstow–Victoria

 The line opened from Walthamstow Central to on 1 September 1968.
 There was no opening ceremony; instead the normal timetable started.
 The first train left Walthamstow Central for Highbury & Islington at 7:32 a.m.
 The line proved to meet a need; more than 1,000 tickets were purchased at Highbury & Islington within its first hour of opening.

 The next section to Warren Street, opened on 1 December 1968, again without ceremony.
 The line was formally opened by Queen Elizabeth II on 7 March 1969 when it had been completed to Victoria.
 At 11:00 a.m., the Queen made the first trip, on a 5d (2.08p) ticket, from Green Park to Victoria, where she unveiled a plaque.
 In so doing, she was the first reigning monarch to ride on the Underground.
 The line was open to the general public by 3:00 p.m.
 Trains from Walthamstow to Victoria took around 24 minutes.

 Victoria–Brixton

 Pimlico station was the last part of the Victoria line to open, and is the line's only station that is not an interchange.

 The 3.5 mile extension from Victoria to Brixton with stations at and Stockwell was approved in March 1966.
 Preparatory work had started at Bessborough Gardens near Vauxhall Bridge Road in May 1967.
 The contract was awarded on 4 August 1967.
-A proposal to build Pimlico tube station received Government approval on 28 June 1968.
+A proposal to build Pimlico tube station received government approval on 28 June 1968, and was authorised by the London Transport Act 1969 (c. l).
 In July, the Duke of Edinburgh and the Prince of Wales visited tunnel workings under Vauxhall Park.